Principal bundles on 2-dimensional CW-complexes with disconnected structure group: Reminder of obstruction theory in fibrations

 Let $f_0$ and $f_1$ be two lifts of $f:X\to Y$ and let $K_1$ be a vertical homotopy between them on $X_1$, that is between their restrictions $f_0|_{X_1}$ and $f_1|_{X_1}$.
 We can ask whether $f_0$ and $f_1$ are vertically homotopic, i.e., if we can extend $K_1$ to a vertical homotopy on $X$.
 There is indeed an obstruction to the existence of such a vertical homotopy $K$, called the \emph{difference $2$-cochain}

-which is nothing but a slight modification (an increase of dimension) of the obstruction $2$-cochain defined in section \eqref{obstruction cochain}.
-More precisely, the difference cochain \eqref{difference cochain} is an obstruction cochain to extend to $X\times I$ the map on the $2$-skeleton of $X\times I$ lifting the constant homotopy $H_f:X\times I\to Y$, $H_f(x,t)=f(x)$.
+where is defined as $\alpha_1$ in \eqref{eq:alpha1}. $d^2(f_0,K_1,f_1)$ is nothing but a slight modification (an increase of dimension) of the obstruction $2$-cochain defined in \eqref{obstruction cochain}, since it is an obstruction cochain to extend to $X\times I$ the map on the $2$-skeleton of $X\times I$ lifting the constant homotopy $H_f:X\times I\to Y$, $H_f(x,t)=f(x)$.